How to Spend a Great Day at Nelis’ Dutch Village

 11 – Picnics are Welcome

-Another thing I appreciate about Dutch Village is that you can bring in your own food.
+Another thing you’ll appreciate about Dutch Village is that you can bring in your own food.

-We usually pack a picnic lunch and eat at one of the many tables available.
-We usually eat at the stone tables near the shoe slide.
+Pack a picnic lunch and eat at one of the many tables available.
+Keep an eye on all the action while you dine at the stone tables near the shoe slide.

 As long as the space isn’t rented, you can also eat at one of the dozens of picnic tables underneath the covered pavilion.